buraksezer/olric/README.md

 Join our [Discord server!](https://discord.gg/ahK7Vjr8We)

-The current production version is [v0.4.5](https://github.com/buraksezer/olric/tree/release/v0.4.0#olric-)
+The current production version is [v0.4.8](https://github.com/buraksezer/olric/tree/release/v0.4.0#olric-)

 ### About versions

-Olric v0.4 and previous versions use *Olric Binary Protocol*, v0.5 uses [Redis protocol](https://redis.io/docs/reference/protocol-spec/) for communication and the API was significantly changed.
+Olric v0.4 and previous versions use *Olric Binary Protocol*, v0.5 uses [Redis serialization protocol](https://redis.io/docs/reference/protocol-spec/) for communication and the API was significantly changed.
 Olric v0.4.x tree is going to receive bug fixes and security updates forever, but I would recommend considering an upgrade to the new version.

 This document only covers `v0.5`.
 See v0.4.x documents [here](https://github.com/buraksezer/olric/tree/release/v0.4.0#olric-).